Ian Stanton

-Ian Stanton (1950-1998) was a singer-songwriter and disability rights activist known for his ironic lyrics about the civil rights struggle of disabled people.
-He performed his music across the UK and internationally; as well as being an actor on stage and national TV.
+Ian Stanton (1950–1998) was a British singer-songwriter and disability rights activist.
+He was known for his ironic lyrics about the civil rights struggle of disabled people.
+He was also an actor on stage and national TV.
 He worked at the Greater Manchester Coalition of Disabled People as the editor of the Coalition magazine.

 Early years and family

 Ian Stanton was born in Oldham in October 1950, and was educated at the local grammar school.
-He first worked as a printer until developing Berger’s Disease in the 1970s, which led to the amputation of both his legs.
+He first worked as a printer until developing Berger's Disease in the 1970s, which led to the amputation of both his legs.

-After recovering in hospital, he went to the Queen Elizabeth’s Foundation for the Disabled, a rehabilitation college in Surrey, where he reportedly became the first disabled person to be expelled for his newsletter, The Tuppenny Terrible, a work that was highly critical of the college.
+After recovering in hospital, he went to the Queen Elizabeth's Foundation for Disabled People, a rehabilitation college in Surrey, where he reportedly became the first disabled person to be expelled for his newsletter, The Tuppenny Terrible, a work that was highly critical of the college.

 On 14 February 1994, he married Audrey Savage, a co-worker at the Greater Manchester Coalition of Disabled People, at Oldham Register Office.
 He had one step-son.